top of page

 • If you find that you're unable to finish glazing your pottery pieces during the last class, don't worry - our instructors and staff are here to help!
 We're more than happy to complete the glazing process for you, so long as you let us know your preferred colors and glaze style.
 Please feel free to communicate with us and we'll ensure that your pieces are finished to your liking.

-Additionally, kids can also participate in our one-time classes if their parents are also enrolled in the session.
+• At our studio, we do not offer multi-week courses for kids 14 and under.
+However, kids 9+ can participate in our one-time classes if their parents are also enrolled in the session.
+Students 15+ can sign up for our 5-Week Adults Beginner Pottery Course.

 • Our hours of operation varies throughout the week.
 We will always have someone in our studio during class sessions and open studio hours.
 However, if you are looking to tour our studio, you can walk in during open studio hours ONLY or contact us at hello@clayat.com to book your tour.
 We will not be able to accept walk-ins when our classes are in session.